NTT DATA’s Concierge Service for Rental Car Leisure Travel

 Overall, more than 90% of participants were positive regarding use of this service.

-when traveling by rental car with someone else
+Fig. 5: Would you want to use this service when traveling by rental car with someone else?

-would you preferentially choose a rental car company that offered this service
+Fig. 6: If all other conditions are the same, would you preferentially choose a rental car company that offered this service?

 Participants responded favorably to the system as a new in-vehicle mobility experience and service, and highly rated the ability to passively receive information by being automatically provided with nearby tourism information from the in-vehicle tablet, as well as receiving the same content as other passengers and sharing the experience.
 At the same time, the tests revealed the need for better recommendations and expanded content, as well as further modifications to the design, verifying the areas for improvement.